Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 Cloudiness

-The amount of UV radiation is higher in a cloudless sky, but even with clouds, the amount of UV radiation can be high.
-In this case, the scattered ultraviolet radiation is reflected by various surfaces, and therefore the overall level of ultraviolet radiation can be quite high.
+The degree of ultraviolet radiation is higher in clear skies, but even in the presence of clouds the degree of ultraviolet radiation can be high.
+In this case, ultraviolet radiation, scattered, is reflected by various surfaces, and therefore the overall level of ultraviolet radiation can be quite high.

 Height